Ecotourism in Costa Rica

 Ecotourism immerses travelers in natural areas – a rainforest or a coastal wetland, for example – with the goal of educating and imparting environmental awareness.
 It employs our sense of sight, smell, hearing, touch, and sometimes even taste to bring about a better understanding of the natural world.
 According to The International Ecotourism Society, ecotourism is defined as “responsible travel to natural areas that conserves the environment and improves the well-being of the local people.”
 Ecotourism unites conservation with local communities and incorporates important aspects of sustainable travel.
 It should minimize impact and provide a financial incentive for conservation.

-Video: Costa Rica a Ecotourism
+Costa Rica Ecotourism

 A Little History